But by road & AbaY Taxi. see link above.

 The objective in launching the organisation is to provide employment to make quality products and capture international markets.

 Arugam Bay Handicrafts was launched realising the raw material available in the area which could be turned out into handicrafts and utility items, he said.
-Sea shells, coconut shells, ‘hana’ (hemp) and reed growing close to the sea shore are turned out into attractive handicrafts to delight local and foreign tourists.
+Sea shells, coconut shells, A?a??E?hanaA?a??a?? (hemp) and reed growing close to the sea shore are turned out into attractive handicrafts to delight local and foreign tourists.

 Colourful hemp mats in varying sizes and patterns for carpets, wall hangers, mats, bags, baskets, table mats and ladle holders are some of the other items produced by the organisation.